margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for homes aligned in rows next to each other
 * Grateful for the sense of renewal at UVA
 * Grateful for the man at the Customer Service finding an alternative idea, an alternative way to charge the cards, and share his favorite book
-* Grateful for car rides with an African American man proclaiming that "I LOVE the Black man" after four other outings with African American men
+* Grateful for car rides with an African American man proclaiming that **I LOVE the Black man** after four other outings with African American men
 * Grateful for conversations with him about a key African American leader.
 * Grateful for the friendly policeman this morning
 * Grateful for the dignity of people in the car while driving